jmccrae/2025-CT5121/lectures/00_outline.md

 ---
 ## Lecture Schedule

-* No lecture on January 28th.
+* Video lecture on January 28th.
 * Lecture on January 29th will be online.
 * Guest lecture on February 5th and 11th.